anarubioruiz/soundcloud-lib/README.md

         track.write_mp3_to(file)
 ```

 # Known Bugs

 ### This library cannot download tracks that are not marked "Downloadable".
 "Downloadable" tracks have an MP3 representation while non-"Downloadable" ones only have HLS representations.
 I would like to add HLS assembly to this library in the future.

-# Bugs or Features
-Please report any and all bugs using the issues tab.

-Feel free to request new features too.

-# Contributing
-Sure, submit a pull request.